kwachmat/competitive/README.md

 # Contests
 Code snippets from various on/offline programming contests and online judge systems.
 Each directory is sorted either by difficulty level of problems or by date (edition/year/stage) of contest.
+If you find a contest listed below, which is not visible in repository tree, it currently has no code snippets from this contest to be shown.

 ### List of directories